-33. Should the amount captured in line 32 correspond with the cash amount populated in the stock of high-quality liquid assets in the LCR (as they appeared to correspond in the comprehensive QIS)?
+31. Should the amount captured in line 42 correspond with the cash amount populated in the stock of high-quality liquid assets in the LCR?
 Also, the definition of cash in the LCR and the NSFR in the latest guidelines appears to differ slightly.

-Answer: Cash in the NSFR is defined to exclude cash "held for planned use (as contingent collateral, salary payments or for other reasons)" (see Table 2 of the Basel III liquidity rules text).
+Answer: Cash in the NSFR is defined to exclude cash "held for planned use (as contingent collateral, salary payments or for other reasons)" (see Table 2 of the Basel III NSFR standards).
 In the LCR, operational expenses are not included in the standard.

-34. Are data for insurance companies, investment companies etc supposed to be reported in row 19?
+32. Where should data for insurance companies, investment companies, etc. be reported?

-Answer: No, they should be reported in row 18 as they are funding from "other legal entities".
+Answer: Data for these entities should be reported in row 25 as they are funding from "other legal entities".

-35. In what row should the market value of financial instruments be reported?
+33. In what row should the market value of financial instruments be reported?
 Are the reported figures supposed to be net figures?